|

 brick pier, obviously meant to support the verandah floor in the

-but now tilting alarmingly due to brick disintegrating where it
+but now tilting alarmingly due to the brick disintegrating where it

-contacted wet ground.
-Evidently it was the movement of the pier that had
+had been in contact with wet rock.
+Evidently, it was the movement of this disintegrating pier that had

 caused the wall to crack and come apart.
 This new problem caused me